Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 And then others are totally crazy.

-Far left lunatics have put out some new English education app that a kid can get on.
+Far-left lunatics have put out some new English education app that a kid can get on.

 It's going to change so much.

-Like if it's a private school, homeschool, using a certain curriculum, maybe it's Christian based.
+Like if it's a private school, homeschool using a certain curriculum, you know, maybe it's Christian-based and you understand what's going on.

-But in a public school, they could be changing the AI so much because in the physical world, they change.
+But in a public school, they could be changing the AI so much because in the physical world, they change, they move the goalposts all the time.

-Like what was wrong, what was right.
+Like what was the problem?

-There's one thing that I want to point out.
+I think that's one thing that I want to point out.

 Like this morning, like I saw this tweet, right?